ORISE helps California Governor’s Office of Emergency Services plan series of statewide emergency preparedness exercises

 ORISE follows FEMA’s Homeland Security Exercise and Evaluation Program (HSEEP) national standard and uses an all-hazards approach for Golden Guardian and other support provided to the State of California.
 For each of the six exercises since 2005, the ORISE team of planners had critical roles in communications, public affairs, operations, logistics and simulation cell training sessions.

 Golden Guardian 2011 tested California’s ability and process in responding to and recovering from a catastrophic flood in the Inland Region, as pictured here.
 The exercise included more than 5,000 participants from agencies ranging from the local to federal levels.
 The three-day event included a full-scale exercise as well as more than 20 seminars, tabletop exercises and simulation cell training sessions.
 Emergency plans for the 18 participating Operational Areas, or counties, were tested.
 In coordination with the U.S. Department of Homeland Security, current California State Emergency Plan functions were assessed, including communications, management, public information, care and shelter, and evacuation and recovery.

 Previous exercises have tested response to threats including a port security breach, widespread terrorist attacks and natural disasters in various parts of the state.
-CalOES works with ORISE through the U.S. Department of Energy’s ORISE contract Work for Others program.
+CalOES works with ORISE through the U.S. Department of Energy’s ORISE contract Strategic Partnership Projects program.